Children say remarkable things about transformation and about getting

 herself.
 This is what she was saying:

 "This is not working for me.
-Whenever I get like this, I think I will
+Whenever I get like this, I think I'll

 get something out of it but I never do.
 I don't know why I stay in this